top of page

 A well-known book for everyone to learn about critical thinking.
 It’s a summary of 99 moves of thinking: psychological, logical and social.
 It has examples of how they are done.

-If you prefer a more out-of-the-box anecdote to critical thinking, Carl Sagan put it best by describing it as an invisible dragon living in a garage.
+If you prefer a more out-of-the-box anecdote to a skills of critical thinking book, Carl Sagan put it best by describing it as an invisible dragon living in a garage.
 His set of practices to promote a critical and reflective mind is called the ‘baloney detection kit’, suitable to be used as one of your critical thinking exercises.

 Catmull is the co-founder of Pixar Animation Studios, so his book shares insights on fostering not only critical thinking for artists but creativity and innovation, too.
 There are tips and strategies to encourage a community that supports creativity in your workplace.